100volts/100volts-web/volts-web/src/pages/about.md

 ---
-layout: ../layouts/Main.astro
+layout: ../layouts/MdPages.astro
-title: About Volts
+title: "About Volts"
+subtitle: "What is Volts all about?"
+poster: "posters/powerplant.jpg"
 ---

 About volts